Return to top

 Print Recipe

-These healthy vegan chipotle black bean burgers are protein packed and perfect for summer cookouts, barbecues and easy family dinners!
-Simple substitutes make the patties gluten-free, and the creamy, delicious tahini sauce makes this the ultimate veggie burger!
+Spicy black bean burgers are protein packed and perfect for summer cookouts, barbecues and easy family dinners!
+Great for vegetarians, vegans, and anyone who follows a plant-based diet.

 Prep Time15 minutes